Hemp harvest in Sedgwick County

 Sarah just got her license in April.

-“So once you get your approval you have ten days to do the harvest and then report back to the Kansas Department of Agriculture that it’s finished within another five days,” said Stephens.
+“So once you get your approval you have 10 days to do the harvest and then report back to the Kansas Department of Agriculture that it’s finished within another five days,” said Stephens.

 Many outdoor growers are waiting now for the crop to mature or for the fields to dry.
 This week dozens of Kansas law enforcement officers stopped by the John C. Pair Horticulture Center in Sedgwick County to learn about hemp growing and the licensing of growers.